stefan-torstensson/openhab-remote/README.md

 When the application is run on a device or emulator it's a standalone application and CORS is not an issue, but when running in a browser it's loaded as a web site from the webpack dev server and affected by CORS security.

-To get around this you'll either have to [enable CORS on your OpenHAB instance](https://www.openhab.org/docs/configuration/restdocs.html#additional-considerations), or alternatively disable CORS in the browser.
+To get around this you'll either have to [enable CORS on your openHAB instance](https://www.openhab.org/docs/configuration/restdocs.html#additional-considerations), or alternatively disable CORS in the browser.
 To do this in Chrome you have to launch with command line flags:

 `[path to]/chrome --user-data-dir=$HOME/tmp/chrome/cors --disable-web-security`